elboKazQC/CodexRepository/README.md

 The UI exposes a new **Historique** tab that lists available reports and lets you open them with your default viewer.

+## Ideas for improvement

+- Add a dashboard summarizing key metrics from multiple audits
+- Generate heatmaps automatically from the collected GPS coordinates
+- Provide a headless mode to run audits without the UI